ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

 - RDS Proxy for connection pooling, RDS Custom for Oracle and MSSQL (access to underlying hardware)
 - Used For: SQL, OLTP, relational data
 - cannot encrypt a DB after creation, must encrypt a new DB or restore encrypted snapshot
+- Auto-failover by flipping the canonical name record (CNAME) from primary to standby, then standby promoted to primary

 ## Aurora
 - Compatible API for PostgreSQL and MySQL, separates storage and compute